travelogues/travelogues.github.io/_posts/2021-06-23-fulltext-for-travelogue.md

 | ----  | ----  | ---- |
 | Images and fulltext for travelogue | true | /2021-06-23-fulltext-for-travelogue |

 >**Note**: This post offers a description for how to download images and fulltext for a single travelogue of our corpus, if you are not familiar with the *Austrian National Library's* programming interface (API) [SACHA](https://iiif.onb.ac.at).
-If you are interested in images or fulltext for the whole Travelogues-corpus please contact our team.
+If you are interested in images or fulltext for the whole Travelogues-corpus, please contact our team.

 #### How to get the images of a digitized travelogue ####